 The team’s academic performance has flourished under Coach Niles, as the team continually records one of the best GPAs across the athletics department every year.
 Macy Jerger became the first three-time CCSA All-Academic Team honoree in 2019, securing the CCSA Scholar-Athlete of the Year award in 2017, 2018 and 2019.
 Molly McBain secured the Seminole’s fourth CCSA Scholar-Athlete of the Year honor in 2021.
 Madison Fitzpatrick is the fifth Seminole to earn CCSA Scholar-Athlete of the Year honor in 2022.
 Fitzpatrick was joined by Alaina Chacon, Kate Privett and Maddie Anderson on the CCSA All-Academic team in 2022.
 Julie Brown, Jace Pardon and Katherine Plessy were all named to the CCSA All-Academic team in 2016.
 Hailey Luke became the first Seminole to be named to the ACC Academic Honor Roll five times, while Niles has seen 53 ACC Academic Honor Roll awards earned by 31 different athletes.
-One of her players has earned the ACC’s Weaver-James-Corrican Postgraduate Scholarship in each of the first three years of her tenure, with Katherine Plessy winning in 2016, Leigh Andrew in 2017 and Vanessa Freire in 2018.
+One of her players earned the ACC’s Weaver-James-Corrican Postgraduate Scholarship in each of the first three years of her tenure, with Katherine Plessy winning in 2016, Leigh Andrew in 2017 and Vanessa Freire in 2018.

 Niles led the Seminoles to unprecedented heights during the program’s first season as an official NCAA Championship sport.
 Her first year in Tallahassee was highlighted by a series of program firsts including a school record for dual-match victories (32), a conference championship, the top seed in the inaugural NCAA Beach Volleyball Championship and a national runner-up finish.